-Net cash provided by financing activities was \$19.0 million during the year ended December 31, 2016, as compared to \$ million during the year ended December 31, 2017.
-The in cash provided by financing activities was attributable to net proceeds of \$ million related to the issuance of common stock in a series of private placements in the year ended December 31, 2017.
+Net cash provided by financing activities was \$19.0 million during the year ended December 31, 2016, as compared to \$89.6 million during the year ended December 31, 2017.
+The increase in cash provided by financing activities was attributable to net proceeds of \$89.9 million related to the issuance of common stock from private placements in the year ended December 31, 2017.